-A new first floor extension sits over an existing kitchen extension.
+A good original layout and well proportioned rooms, gives this surprisingly compact 1930’s semi-detached home scope for adaption with modest interventions.
+A new 8sqm first floor extension sits over an existing 6sqm kitchen extension.
 Both are timber clad and painted a single unifying colour.
 A change in direction of the cladding is a subtle nod to the different stages of development.

 This project revisits one of the earliest we were involved with.
 A single storey 6sqm extension was added to this 1930’s 3 bed semi-detached home in Dublin 7 in 2004, shortly after the current owner bought the house with friends.
 At the time, the additional space was enough to accommodate the kitchen and dining in the same room, freeing up another room downstairs for use as a bedroom.
 On a tight budget, other essential refurbishment work was also undertaken to make the house more comfortable.

-Now living in the house with a young family, the homeowner wanted to make a number of changes to the house to suit how they live as a family and to build upon the earlier refurbishment work, taking account of current building standards.
+Now living in the house with a young family, the homeowner wanted to build upon some of the earlier refurbishment work while also adapting the house for a different set of priorities.

 Upstairs, a new 8sqm timber clad extension sits over the existing kitchen extension, turning the box bedroom into a double bedroom and allowing for a larger family bathroom.